 The kids may be back in school, but there are good reasons to squeeze in a weekend getaway this fall: the weather is still warm and prices are more affordable than during the busy summer season.
-From lakeside retreats to big city explorations, here are our 5 favorite weekend getaway ideas for families.
+From lakeside retreats to big city explorations, here are our five favorite weekend getaway ideas for families.

-Get out of town and out on the water at a lakeside retreat, like Golden Arrow Lakeside Resort in Lake Placid, NY.
+Get out of town and out on the water at a lakeside retreat, like Golden Arrow Lakeside Resort in Lake Placid.
 Spend a fall weekend kayaking, paddle boating and canoeing.
 You’ll find fewer bugs, smaller crowds and more room to play on the lake than during the summer season.
 Grab your life vests and test your balance on a paddleboard or pedal out onto the lake with the kids (but don’t go too far since you’ll need to pedal back).

 Start the weekend early by hopping on a Caribbean cruise departing from Miami on Thursday afternoons.
-Bound for Key West and Cozumel, Mexico, these popular 4-day cruises are cheaper than ever in September and October, but offer the same amount of family fun.
+Bound for Key West and Cozumel, Mexico, these popular four-day cruises are cheaper than ever in September and October, but offer the same amount of family fun.
 Kids will love WaterWorks, the cruise line's onboard waterpark, complete with twisting slides and soaking splashdowns.
 Moms and dads will love Serenity, the adults-only retreat on board many ships, including the Carnival Victory.

-West coasters, enjoy a 2- or 3-day cruise to Mexico on board the Carnival Imagination.
+West coasters, enjoy a two- or three-day cruise to Mexico on board the Carnival Imagination.
 Bound for Baja Mexico, cruises feature plenty of activities and attractions, like the WaterWorks park and Camp Carnival.
 There’s even a spa when you’re ready for a massage or aromatherapy.
 Hop off when you reach the port in Ensenada for activities like horseback riding or kayaking.
 Or, simply spend the day shopping and exploring the town.

 Children can rent period costumes to get into the spirit of 18th-century life and even spend time learning a trade, like wooden barrel making, to become an apprentice to a tradesman.
 Be in the middle of the action by staying at Kingsmill Resort in Williamsburg, which offers free shuttle service to Colonial Williamsburg, a breakfast buffet and kayaks for use along the James River.

 Spend a fall weekend exploring a new or favorite city in a unique way, like on a scavenger hunt.
-Stray Boots offers a variety of 2- to 3-hour self-paced scavenger hunts you can download to your smartphone.
+Stray Boots offers a variety of two- to three-hour self-paced scavenger hunts you can download to your smartphone.
 In New York City, for example, it’s a fun way to explore attractions, like the Metropolitan Museum of Art, or parts of town, like Times Square and Broadway.
 Guided bike tours are another great way to learn about a city’s history and culture as a family.

 If you want to see it all over the course of a weekend, pick up a New York Pass for admission to 80+ popular New York City attractions, like the Empire State Building.
 Or, try a CityPASS, which offers savings on top attractions in multiple cities, including New York.
-Spend the weekend at Eventi, A Kimpton Hotel, which is not only centrally located (and pet-friendly), but also offers PlayStation Vita handheld gaming devices, iPad Minis and Instagram printers to turn Big Apple pics into photo albums.
+Spend the weekend at Eventi, a Kimpton Hotel, which is not only centrally located (and pet-friendly), but also offers PlayStation Vita handheld gaming devices, iPad Minis and Instagram printers to turn Big Apple pics into photo albums.